Alexander Bravo

-Alexander Bravo (1797 – March 1868), sometimes spelled Alexandre Bravo, was a Jamaican-born Sephardic Jewish merchant, politician, slave plantation owner and Auditor-General of Jamaica.
+Alexander Bravo (1797 – March 1868), sometimes spelled Alexandre Bravo, was a Jamaican merchant, politician and planter who served as Auditor-General of Jamaica.
 Bravo was the first Jew to be elected to the House of Assembly of Jamaica.

 Biography

-Alexandre Moses Bravo was born at Kingston, St. Andrew Parish, Jamaica to Moses Bravo (1758–1831), a Sephardic Jewish mechant and slave plantation owner in Jamaica (dealing with sugar cane and coffee) and his wife Abigail da Castro.
+Alexandre Moses Bravo was born at Kingston, St. Andrew Parish, Jamaica to Moses Bravo (1758–1831), a Sephardic Jewish merchant and slave plantation owner in Jamaica (dealing with sugar cane and coffee) and his wife Abigail da Castro.
 Alexander Bravo was seated at a villa named Bravo Penn.
 He was a member of the Kingston Common Council and Custos of the parish of Clarendon.
 He had three brothers, including Charles Clement and Phineas Bravo.